anefischer/udacity/README.md

 # Udacity Nanodegree Programms

-This is a github repro for the Udacity Nanodegree Programms I haven taken.
+This is a github repro for the Udacity Nanodegree Programms I haven taken in 2021.

 ### DAND: Data Analyst Nanodegree (nd002)